ABOUT ME

 • Certificate in Twice-Exceptional (2e) Education

-• Master of Arts, Cognitive Diversity in Education
+• Master of Arts in Cognitive Diversity in Education

 Join my community for ADHD moms over on Substack for resources, support, and access to full conversations of the Reframing Neurodiversity podcast.